This week inHusker history

-The week of June 9-15, looking back in stretches of years divisible by five:
+The week of June 9-15, looking back in five-year intervals

 «1913: Coach Jumbo Stiehm acknowledges that Nebraska has applied for membership in the Western Conference (now the Big Ten) and says the Cornhuskers' chances appear good.
 "Provided the members definitely decide upon enlarging the league, there will no question as to Nebraska's admission," he says.